Still rolling after all these years: the Kosta Boda snowball

 But is it the real deal?

-For folks fixated on getting one after reading my ode to the snowball, I note there's always a few kicking around on eBay for $10-15 plus around $7-$10 shipping (pay no more).
-But how do you know you're getting the real deal and not a cheap glass knockoff?
+For folks fixated on getting one after reading this far, I note there's always a few kicking around on eBay for $10-15 plus around $7-$10 shipping (pay no more).
+But how do you know you're getting the real lead-crystal deal and not a cheap glass knockoff?
 Check out the signature snowball features:

 - SIGNED: Some have KOSTA BODA etched on the base, some don't